anodyne/docs/backing-up-nova.md

 ---

-You'll constantly hear us harp on making sure to backup Nova before attempting to do just about anything with it, but how exactly *do* you backup Nova?
+You'll constantly hear us harp on making sure to backup Nova before attempting to do anything with it, but how exactly *do* you backup Nova?
 It's actually a pretty simple process that you should go through regularly to ensure you have a recent backup in the event something goes wrong with your site.
 The last thing you want is to lose data and be unable to get your site back to a recent state it was in.

 ## Backing up the files